25-Year-Old Defenseman – Philadelphia Flyers

 Michael Del Zotto Contract Information:

-Signed a one-year deal with the Flyers in August 2014.
+Signed a two-year, $7.75 million contract extension with the Flyers in July 2015.

 To instantly reveal our fantasy analysis of every player – including Michael Del Zotto – simply subscribe now.